SrijanBadhya/Debsoc/Running the PES Debsoc.md

 Feel free to reuse these motions or compile new ones.

-I had prioritized parenting, education, and romance motions, but the feedback form (link this later Srijan) shows that people soon got bored of these motions and wanted different ones too.
+I had prioritized parenting, education, and romance motions, but the [feedback form](https://docs.google.com/forms/d/e/1FAIpQLSdKTWmg4VqlNQVXDcwTQ2-JSK5x-3oWyVtDS4VwnxN1Qpoytw/viewform?usp=sharing&ouid=115888508141230211059) shows that people soon got bored of these motions and wanted different ones too.
 ![From the Google Form](https://i.ibb.co/fd1q7Tyk/motionpref.png)
 - There are also oddballs who want finance and IR motions, and these people usually get sidelined in the interest of keeping the motions debatable for everyone.
 But you can consider occasionally catering to these people (I should have).